-In this article, I will share a simple mint tea recipe that will please you a lot.
-Just follow this easy method and enjoy the unique taste of this authentic drink!
+In this article, I will share with you the authentic mint tea recipe that will please you a lot.
+Just follow this easy method and enjoy the unique taste of this amazing drink!

 How Mint Tea Is Typically Prepared by Moroccans:

 Before you start to prepare your Moroccan mint tea, you certainly need a teapot to get a good result.